ManiDeepika147/Portfolio/README.md

-# Joginaidu - Portfolio Website
+# Deepika - Portfolio Website

 A modern, responsive portfolio website built with React, Vite, and Bootstrap 5.